Vision. We will go through a number of

 trying to discover how we’re going to collect that

 will be helpful in this initial process.

-And that is important for us in the vision sent
+And that is important for us in the vision sense because

 so that those structures don’t die.